meirdev/python-run/README.md

 # Python Run

-Run a python script with configurable access permissions. inspired by `deno run`.
+Run a python script with configurable access permissions.
+Inspired by `deno run`.

+## Caution

+This is not a sandbox.

 ## Example